Skip to main content

 Swim-with-a-buddy + exit-plan protocol

 The buddy rule is non-negotiable for cold-water swimming.
-A 2020 review by Massey and Bett in the British Journal of Sports Medicine on open-water swimming safety reinforced this — most cold-water deaths involve solo swimmers who could not self-rescue after a cold-shock or hypothermic event.
+Case-series evidence reviewed by Tipton and colleagues (2017) shows that a disproportionate share of cold-water deaths involve solo swimmers who could not self-rescue after a cold-shock or hypothermic event.
 The buddy needs to be in the water with the swimmer or actively observing from shore in a position to intervene within seconds, not minutes.

 The exit-plan protocol has four components.
 First, an identified exit point within 50 metres of any swim path — the swimmer should never be further than 50 metres from a viable shore exit.
 Second, a pre-set time limit — typically 5 to 15 minutes depending on water temperature, wetsuit, and habituation level — with a watch or timer.
 Third, a defined "abort signal" — both buddies agree on what they will look for to call the swim early.
 Fourth, an immediate-post-exit plan — dry clothes within arm's reach at the exit point, plus warm beverage and a vehicle within walking distance.